-Explores broad range of job search techniques, including building a job network, compiling appropriate information for job applications, targeting cover letters and resumes, typical interview questions and techniques.
+Explores a broad range of job search techniques, including: building a job network, compiling appropriate information for job applications, targeting cover letters and resumes, and responding to typical interview questions and techniques.
 Promotes overall understanding of the job search process.
 Audit available.

 Students who successfully complete this course will be able to:

-- Continually develop and revise appropriate job search plans and materials.
+- Develop and revise appropriate job search plans and materials.

 - Prepare for and execute effective informational and job interviews.

 Students will demonstrate these learning outcomes by these tasks conducted individually and in cooperation with other students: